 Save the cover letter that accompanies the DS-2019.
 It includes your IU identification number, required to create your IU email account and complete the check-in process upon arrival at IU.

 Step 2: Set up your IU email account

 All scholars must create an IU email account in order to access the university’s services and resources, including wireless internet, on-campus computers, and university library resources.
 You should set up the account before you arrive at Indiana University.
 If you will live in on-campus housing, your IU email account is required to complete the check-in process.

 Follow the instructions carefully.
-You will need your IU identification number listed on the DS-2019 form.Create my IU Exchange email account
+If you are entering the United States on a J-1 visa, you will need your IU identification number listed on the DS-2019 form.Create my IU Exchange email account

 Other useful resources to help prepare for your visit